jahongOf1/URMenu/README.md

 Primarily the menu which would have information that would allow the items to be sorted via ingredients/special dietary restrictions.

-Due to limited time, we could only implement basic functions such as map of Newark, map markers, and front-end search fitler.
+Due to limited time, I could only implement basic functions such as map of Newark, map markers, and front-end search fitler using ReactJS.

 ## Getting Started